ricardoyanez/grazing/README.md

 ## Numerical Recipes in FORTRAN 77

-Whomever has purchased a copy of *Numerical Recipes in Fortran 77: The Art of Scientific Computing* by William Press, Brian Flannery, Saul Teukolsky and William Vetterling is entitled to use the machine readable programs for personal use.
+Whomever has purchased a copy of *Numerical Recipes in Fortran 77: The Art of Scientific Computing* by William Press, Brian Flannery, Saul Teukolsky and William Vetterling, is entitled to use the machine readable programs for personal use.
 Since distributing a copy is explicitly forbidden, the Numerical Recipes source codes will have to be placed in the `nrf77` directory.
 It will be assumed that any interested person in GRAZING has a personal copy of this excellent book.
 Necessary changes to the original codes are distributed as patches.

 The codes can be found in [GitHub](https://github.com/wangvei/nrf77).
 Please refer to GitHub regarding any license issues.